Counselor Info & Events

 engineering technology, and mechanical engineering.

-We are Test Blind for Fal 2021 - As part of the CSU, we are totally test blind for this application season…..even for impacted majors!
+We are Test Blind for Fall 2022 - As part of the CSU, we are totally test blind for this application season…..even for impacted majors!
 A 2.50 GPA is required for CA students and 3.00 for Non-CA students.
-Each CSU campus has determined what multiple factors will be considered as replacement of the SAT or ACT for those with GPAs .50 GPA below the minimums.
-At Cal Maritime, those will primarily be GPA improvement in the 6th and 7th semesters as well as the number of courses above the CSU minimum in each A-G category (for example 3rd year Spanish when only 2nd year language is required).
-Also considered will residence in our local admission area, Solano County and those who are foster youth, wards of the court, or unaccompanied minors.For impacted majors, we will also be considering the math GPA including 9th grade and number of math courses beyond algebra II.
+Each CSU campus has determined what multiple factors will be considered as replacement of the SAT or ACT for those with GPAs .50 GPA points below the minimums.
+At Cal Maritime, those factors will primarity be the number of courses above the CSU minimum in each A-G category (for example 3rd year Spanish when only 2nd year language is required).
+Also considered will be residence in our local admission area (Solano County) and those who are foster youth, wards of the court, or unaccompanied minors.For impacted majors, we will also be considering the math GPA including 9th grade and number of math courses beyond algebra II, as well as above-minimum A-G coursework in STEM areas.
+Last, participation in educational programs such as AVID, EXP, etc and leadership and/or maritime experience will be considered.
+These extra curricular activities can be noted on the applicationin Quadtrant IV.

 Multiple Factors to be Used to Replace the SAT and ACT for Freshman and Lower-Division Transfer Applicants- Students from California high schools with a GPA between 2.00 and 2.49 and students from high schools outside California with a GPA between 2.47 and 2.99 may be admitted by considering the following additional factors: Courses taken in excess of A-G category minimums, GPA improvement in the latter semesters of high school, Residents of Solano County, Veterans, and Minors with no parents.